briggsyj/confluence-to-markdown/README.md

 # Confluence to Markdown converter
 (that works right now but probably not in a few months time, but if you tell us we'll fix it!)

+## Recommendation
+Outline Wiki has a rather good Confluence HTML import and supports exporting to markdown.
+Rather than using _this_ project, it is possible to get a higher quality conversion to markdown by self-hosting an Outline Wiki, importing from COnfluence HTML and bulk exporting to Markdown.
+[Link to Outline Docs](https://docs.getoutline.com/s/guide/doc/confluence-import-UGCiYLYgBd)

 ## Requirements

 ### You will require a HTML export of the Confluence space using the default Confluence export tool.
 This is found at: